Challenge-Based Learning in more Detail

 Unfortunately, usually no time for reflection is scheduled.
-It is only in reflection that the decisive further development takes place.
-Here the teacher should allow time for feedback.
-Only in this way is it possible to perceive positive experiences and successes and to address difficulties in order to offer solutions.
+But it is only in reflection that the decisive further development takes place.
+That is why the teacher should allow time for feedback.
+Only in this way it is possible to perceive positive experiences and successes and to address difficulties in order to offer solutions.

 The appropriate group size is determined, on the one hand, by the framework conditions (supervision must be adequately guaranteed; the less experience the closer the supervision) and, on the other hand, by the task itself (the level of the learning objectives, the competences addressed, etc.).

 The group size should not be less than five people and the problem should be appropriately complex so that it feels useful for the students to manage the effort of a division of labour.